a5c-ai/action/README.md

 - **Remote agents**: Individual URLs or entire repositories
 - **Pattern matching**: All `*.agent.md` files are automatically detected

+**Agent Discovery Features:**
+- **Cross-agent context**: Agents can discover and reference other agents in their prompts
+- **Local + Remote support**: Discovery works across both local and remote agents
+- **Category-based discovery**: Agents from the same category are automatically included
+- **Explicit inclusion**: Agents can explicitly include specific other agents by ID
+- **Configurable limits**: Maximum number of agents in discovery context is configurable

 **Directory Structure:**
 ```
 your-repo/